trs96

 You can then see that OCAT puts these in the same order along the sidebar.

-To begin editing your new EFI with OCAT, open the EFI folder that has appeared on your desktop and double click on the config.plist that you'll find inside the OC folder.
+To continue editing your new EFI with OCAT, open the EFI folder that has appeared on your desktop and double click on the config.plist that you'll find inside the OC folder.

 It will then give you the option to make changes to your new config.plist and even generate your unique Serials and a SystemUUID.
 You'll need to add those to the config.plist before you can boot with your macOS USB installer drive.